 - (1) These directions apply to Additional Obligation Industries, namely:

 - (a) poultry processing facilities;

 - (b) abattoirs and meat processing facilities;

 - (c) seafood processing facilities;

 - (d) supermarket Work Premises and perishable food Work Premises;

 - (e) warehousing and distribution centres;

 - (f) commercial cleaning services;

 - (g) commercial passenger vehicle services;

 - (h) horticulture operations using seasonal workers for seasonal horticultural work;

 - (i) care facilities;

 - (j) ports of entry servicing international arrivals;

 - (k) hotel quarantine;

-- (1) hospitals; and
+- (1) hospitals;

-- (m) Australian air transport operators.

-- (2) These directions apply to Additional Obligation Industries Work Premises that are located: - (a) in relation to supermarket Work Premises and perishable food Work Premises, and warehousing and distribution centres, in Metropolitan Melbourne; and - (b) in relation to all other Additional Obligation Industries not referred to in subclause (2)(a), anywhere in Victoria.
+- (m) Australian air transport operators; - (n) construction sites. - (2) These directions apply to Additional Obligation Industries Work Premises that are located: - (a) in relation to supermarket Work Premises and perishable food Work Premises, and warehousing and distribution centres, in Metropolitan Melbourne; and - (b) in relation to all other Additional Obligation Industries not referred to in subclause (2)(a), anywhere in Victoria, unless these directions indicate otherwise. - (3) The daily peak workforce capacity is the daily average of the highest number of workers at the Work Premises each day calculated over the period of: - (a) August 2021; or - (b) any three consecutive months in the last 12 months. - (4) The daily total workforce capacity is the daily average of the total number of workers at the Work Premises each day over the period of: - (a) August 2021; or - (b) any three consecutive months in the last 12 months.